Umiat, Alaska: History

 Umiat has no permanent residents, being a camp and fuel stop for aircraft and helicopters operating in the area.
 The camp is run by a locally owned company that provides oilfield services in the area, their crew consists in the summer of approximately 10 people who work on a two weeks on two weeks off schedule.
 At any given time, there are between 20 and 30 people lodged and fed there.

 The camp operates from the middle of May to the middle of September.
 The camp has access to the internet, news and entertainment by satellite.

 Accommodations are "ATCO" units that are permanently placed; a cafeteria style kitchen is in one of the units.

 Climate

-Umiat has a subarctic climate with long winters.
-February is the coldest month, a common trait on the North Slope, and average temperatures remain below 0 F until mid-April.
+Umiat has a subarctic climate (Köppen: Dsc), with long, severely cold winters and short summers with warm days but cool nights (despite the midnight sun.)
+January is the coldest month, and average temperatures remain below 0 F until mid-April.
 Severe cold can persist well into spring; on April 5, 1995, the temperature fell to −50 F. Precipitation is irregular and snow has occurred in every month but July.
 Yearly low temperatures run even colder than Utqiaġvik, Alaska on average.
+Umiat is the weather station with the lowest average annual temperature in the United States.